-E-Mail: Tobias.Gibson@westminster-mo.edu
+$\hbox{E-Mail: $\underline{$Tobias.Gibson@westminster-mo.edu}$}$

-Westminster College students who earn a minor in Security Studies will have the skill set necessary for job placement in the national security bureaucracy of the United States government or for placement in national security graduate program.
-Specifically, the student will be able to identify common threats to national security, to understand policy creation and implementation, and to think critically about possible threats and reactions to national security breaches, and will be well versed in foreign policy objectives of the United States.
+Westminster College students who earn a major or minor in Security Studies will have the skill set necessary for job placement in the national security bureaucracy of the United States government, for placement in a national security graduate or law program, to work at a think tank or a nongovernmental organization or international nongovernmental organization, or to work for an international organization such as the U.N. or NATO.

+Specifically, the student will be able to identify common threats to national, homeland, cyber, and/or human security, to understand policy creation and implementation, and to think critically about possible threats and reactions to national security breaches, and be well versed in foreign policy objectives of the United States.